Showing posts with label Ancient cultures. Show all posts

 I wrote an earlier blog post on kombucha SCOBY and described what a scoby is compared to the pellicle and starter liquid.
 That post started to get a little long so I decided to stop there and write a separate post on the kombucha recipe we use.

-I am not suggesting that the way I brew kombucha is the best way to do it, or even a good way to do it, I am only saying it is simple and it works for me.
+I am not suggesting that the way I brew kombucha is the best way to do it, or even a good way to do it, I am only saying it is simple and it never goes wrong.
 This blog post is partly a way for me to record this in case I ever forget how to do this in the future.

 Continuous brew чайный гриб

 I tend to do continuous brew rather than messing around with batches and bottling and using fridge space.
-Continuous brew works for me, it never goes wrong, I don't see how it could go wrong, and it takes very little time and effort.
+Continuous brew works for me, and it never goes wrong.
+I don't even see how it could go wrong.
+Plus it takes very little time and effort.

-Some people much prefer batch brewing.
+Some people prefer batch brewing.
 I hear about these going wrong from time to time.
-Apparently the issues with batch brewing are simple enough to avoid.
-I can't offer any advice on batch brewing or flavouring kombucha because I don't do that.
+I can't offer any advice on batch brewing or adding flavouring to kombucha, because I don't do any of that.

 Kombucha ready to drink